urao/contrail-pre5-installations/contrail-vcenter-41x/install-steps.md

-## Steps to deploy non-HA enivornment
+## Steps to deploy non-HA Contrail + vCenter only

-## Running 1 Contrail Controllers + 3 ESXi compute + 1 Vcenter + no separate ctrl/data
+0. Ssetup running 1 Contrail Controllers + 3 ESXi compute + 1 Vcenter with no separate ctrl/data interfaces
 1. Bring up 1 Server running Ubuntu 16.04.2 LTS Xenial OS with 12 vCPU, 128 GB of RAM and 500 GB of disk
 2. Bring up vCenter running 6.0, ESXI compute nodes running 6.0, make sure hostname does not have dashes and special characters
 3. On ESXI server, make sure single uplink vswitch0, no LACP or MPI/O, 300GB storage and 128GB RAM
-4. Infrastructure,
+4. Infrastructure requirements
-4.1 IP reachability between contrail controller and vcenter and no Firewall between them 4.2 Enable DHCP Option 12 (Hostname) on the DHCP server, to assign hostnames for Contrail vRouter VMs 4.3 Have internet access
+	1. IP reachability between contrail controller and vcenter and no Firewall between them
+        2. Enable DHCP Option 12 (Hostname) on the DHCP server, to assign hostnames for Contrail vRouter VMs
+        3. Have internet access
 5. Create directories
 ```
 mkdir -p $HOME/images